poppadum/dynquee/doc/config.md

 * `genre`: media relating to genre of game e.g. shooters, platform games
 * `system`: media relating to game system e.g. Sinclair Spectrum or SNES banner
 * `generic`: generic media unrelated to a game, system or publisher
+* `screensaver`: media to be shown when EmulationStation goes to sleep and the screensaver is active
 * `blank`: blank the display e.g. when EmulationStation goes to sleep

 Search terms can be combined at the same precedence level with the `+` character